r-devel/r-dev-web/WindowsBuilds/winutf8/winutf8.md

 rsync-recommended` to get the recommended packages, which are already contained in the tarball.

-### RTools 4
+### Rtools 4

-RTools 4 build configurations for packages are available [here](https://github.com/r-windows/rtools-packages), the original Msys2 configurations are [here](https://github.com/msys2/MINGW-packages) (the compiler toolchain and libraries).
-Documentation for RTools 4 is available [here](https://github.com/r-windows/docs).
+Rtools 4 build configurations for packages are available [here](https://github.com/r-windows/rtools-packages), the original Msys2 configurations are [here](https://github.com/msys2/MINGW-packages) (the compiler toolchain and libraries).
+Documentation for Rtools 4 is available [here](https://github.com/r-windows/docs).

 Install Rtools 4 via its [installer](https://cran.r-project.org/bin/windows/Rtools/rtools40-x86_64.exe)